zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 It is convenient to reparametrize[^20] Eqn.
 1p.44 by aligning \\(\bm{n_i} - \bm{n_s}\\) with an axis of the coordinate system:

 [^20]: This parameterization is different from the one used in Eqn.
 1p.33.
-Thus, the orientation of the cube is not the same.
+As a result, the orientation of the cubical volume is not the same.

 $$ \tag{1p.45}
 	\bm{r_j} \cdot \frac{\bm{n_i} - \bm{n_s}}{|\bm{n_i} - \bm{n_s}|}